 MSC Industrial Direct Co., Inc. (together with its wholly owned subsidiaries and entities in which it maintains a controlling financial interest, "MSC," "MSC Industrial," the "Company," "we," "us" or "our") is a leading North American distributor of a broad range of metalworking and maintenance, repair and operations ("MRO") products and services.
 With a history of driving innovation in industrial product distribution for more than 80 years, we help solve our manufacturing customers' metalworking, MRO and operational challenges.
-Through our technical metalworking expertise and inventory management and other supply chain solutions, our team of more than 6,500 associates helps to keep our customers' manufacturing operations up and running and to improve their efficiency, productivity and profitability.
+Through our technical metalworking expertise and inventory management and other supply chain solutions, our team of approximately 7,000 associates helps to keep our customers' manufacturing operations up and running and to improve their efficiency, productivity and profitability.

 We serve a broad range of customers throughout the United States, Canada, Mexico and the United Kingdom, from individual machine shops to Fortune 1000 manufacturing companies to government agencies such as the United States General Services Administration and the United States Department of Defense.
-We operate a sophisticated network of 11 customer fulfillment centers (seven in the United States, three in Canada and one in the United Kingdom), seven regional inventory centers (all located in the United States), and 28 branch offices (20 in the United States, seven in Mexico and one in the United Kingdom).
-Of these branch offices, 10 are new to MSC as a result of the fiscal year 2021 acquisitions.
-Our primary customer fulfillment centers are located in or near Harrisburg, Pennsylvania; Atlanta, Georgia; Elkhart, Indiana; Reno, Nevada; and Columbus, Ohio in the United States.
-In addition, we operate six smaller customer fulfillment centers in or near Hanover Park, Illinois; and Shelbyville, Kentucky (repackaging and replenishment center) in the United States; Wednesbury, England in the United Kingdom; and Edmonton, Alberta; Beamsville, Ontario; and Moncton, New Brunswick in Canada.
-As part of our enhanced customer support model, we have recently transitioned from a branch office network to virtual customer care hubs.
-This transition included the closure of 73 branch offices during fiscal year 2021 and a realignment of certain existing locations from branch offices to regional inventory centers.
+We operate a sophisticated network of six customer fulfillment centers, 10 regional inventory centers and 38 warehouses (36 in North America and two in Europe).
+Of these warehouses, 13 are new to MSC as a result of the fiscal year 2022 acquisitions.
+Our customer fulfillment centers are located in or near Harrisburg, Pennsylvania; Atlanta, Georgia; Elkhart, Indiana; Reno, Nevada; Columbus, Ohio; and Hanover Park, Illinois in the United States.

-We offer approximately 1.9 million active, saleable stock-keeping units ("SKUs") through our catalogs, our brochures, our eCommerce channels, including our website, mscdirect.com (the "MSC website"), our inventory management solutions, and our call centers, branch offices, customer fulfillment centers and regional inventory centers.
+We offer approximately 2.1 million active, saleable stock-keeping units ("SKUs") through our catalogs; our brochures; our eCommerce channels, including our website, mscdirect.com (the "MSC website"); our inventory management solutions; and our customer care centers, customer fulfillment centers, regional inventory centers and warehouses.
 We carry many of the products we sell in our inventory, so that orders for these in-stock products are processed and fulfilled the day the order is received.
 We offer next-day delivery nationwide for qualifying orders placed by 8 p.m.
 Eastern Time (excluding Class C ("Consumables") category products).
-Our customers can choose among many convenient ways to place orders: the MSC website, eProcurement platforms, call centers or direct communication with our outside sales associates.
+Our customers can choose among many convenient ways to place orders: the MSC website, eProcurement platforms, customer care centers or direct communication with our telesales and outside sales associates.

-We believe that our value-added solutions approach to driving our customers' success serves to differentiate MSC from traditional transaction-focused distributors.
+We believe our value-added solutions approach to driving our customers' success serves to differentiate MSC from traditional transaction-focused distributors.
 We endeavor to save our customers money when they partner with us for their metalworking and MRO product needs.
 We focus on building strong partnerships with our customers to help them improve their productivity and growth.
 We do this in several ways: